Fossils of prehistoric animals and humans on stamps of Ethiopia

 Several hundred pieces of bone fossils representing 40 percent of the

-skeleton of a female of the hominin species, the assembly is also known
+skeleton of a female of the hominid species, the skeleton is also known

-Lucy was discovered in 1974 near the village Hadar in the Awash Valley
+Lucy was discovered in 1974 near the village of Hadar in the Awash Valley